 The new system is 540 times faster than the previous installation.
 At the start of the work day, the data from the last 24 hours is complete.
 The system fully conforms to basic BSI protection.
 A significant module of HiPoS – hybrid integrative platform of police special networks – is a Big data Enhanced Analytics SysTem (B.E.A.S.T) – a fast, highly secure and capable cybercrime forensics and analysis system.
 The new evaluation process using B.E.A.S.T. enables queries to a database comprising six billion data records in approximately one to three seconds.
 This speed enables the forensic methods applied by experienced agents to now lead to results every second, where previously weeks or months were required.

-If hackers are successful, a rushed response can be counterproductive.
+If attackers are successful, a rushed response can be counterproductive.
 Tracks are covered.
-The cyberattacker could inadvertently infiltrate deeper into the IT systems.
+The attacker could inadvertently infiltrate deeper into the IT systems.
 Therefore, keep calm if you detect an attack and bring in an incident handler at an early stage before traces of the attacker are unintentionally obscured.
 A digital forensics expert secures the scene of the crime and looks between bits and bytes for valuable clues as to the sequence of events.
 A false step can cause disastrous consequences and further escalate the damage.

 The perpetrators may be sitting in North Korea, Russia, or in a neighboring office.
 They don't leave behind pools of blood or rifled-through cupboards.
 But digital forensics experts like Dr. Alexander Schinner, Security Consultant at Deutsche Telekom, know how to find valuable clues to the sequence of events between bits and bytes.

 Future-proofing a company requires four building blocks: connectivity, cloud and infrastructure, security, and digitalization.
-IT-forensics safeguards evidence after a cyber attack and prevent its further spread.
+IT-forensics safeguards evidence after a cyber-attack and prevent its further spread.